Homemade Shake And Bake Pork Chops

 • Though I prefer to make this pork chop recipe with regular bread crumbs, I’ve substituted panko bread crumbs in a pinch.

 • This seasoning mix also tastes great with boneless pork chops and pork cutlets.
 You can even use it with boneless chicken.
-You'll just have to adjust the cooking time and use your instant read thermometer to determine when your pork chops are done.
+You’ll just have to adjust the cooking time and use your instant read thermometer to determine when it’s done.

 Nutrition